robertoschwald/check_mk_plugins/README.md

 You must ensure OID .1.3.6.1.4.1.9.6.1.101.83 is visible by your Check_MK server(s) in the switch config (SNMP View)

+Note: 2.0.x version is ONLY compatible with CheckMK 2.0.x.
+Use an older version of the plugin for CheckMK 1.x version.

 ## Installation
 Upload the [cisco_sb_fans-1.0.1.mkp](https://github.com/robertoschwald/check_mk_plugins/releases/download/sb_fan_1.0.1/cisco_sb_fans-1.0.1.mkp) extension into your Check_MK instance Extension Packages.